 A must-read for new and old MCM fans, the Case Study House program (1945–66) was an experimental project that offered America new, affordable, and easy-to-build modern home models.
 This book displays each of the 36 prototype homes through sketches, floor plans, photographs, and more — and makes for an interesting read or stunning coffee table decor.

 Obsessed with MCM furniture?
 We don't blame you.
 This guide showcases the top 100 most beautiful chairs created between 1930 and 1970 by the likes of Eames, Jacobsen, Nakashima, Wegner, and more.
 Not only will you learn the stories behind the stylish structures, but you'll also get entertaining tips and quotes from designers and fans about each chair.

-A comprehensive guide to everything midcentury modern, this volume is divided into three main sections: "Media and Masters," which profiles must-know designers; "Houses and Interiors," which portrays MCM homes and their furnishings, and a dictionary of significant people, terms, and places.
+A comprehensive guide to everything midcentury modern, this volume is divided into three main sections: "Media and Masters," which profiles must-know designers; "Houses and Interiors," which portrays MCM homes and their furnishing; and a dictionary of significant people, terms, and places.
 While it's a great source of information, it also includes more than 1,000 images — so it's not completely text-heavy.

 The West Coast might be known for its MCM influence, but this compact travel guide highlights more than 250 East Coast destinations featuring impressive architecture by some of midcentury modern's biggest names, including Mies van der Rohe and Philip Johnson.
 Pop this fabulous pick on your bookshelf or use it to take a road trip through time from Fire Island to Florida.

 Packed with over 200 photos, this design book celebrates funky MCM creations from the '50s (think: boomerang-shaped coffee tables and biomorphic sofas) and will give you all the inspiration you need to decorate your new home or update your space.